My Priorities

 1. Being a strong voice for District 2

-District 2 — including Solon, Hills, Lone Tree, east Iowa City, and our rural townships — has unique needs that haven’t always been consistently represented at the Board of Supervisors table.
+District 2 — including Solon, Hills, Lone Tree, east Iowa City, and our eastern rural townships — has unique needs that haven’t always been consistently represented at the Board of Supervisors table.
 What works for urban Iowa City, Coralville, or North Liberty doesn’t always work for smaller communities or rural areas.

 I’m committed to showing up, listening, and maintaining open, two-way communication.
 Most importantly, I will make sure District 2’s voices, concerns, and priorities are clearly represented in county decisions.